Galileo88/Galileos-Planet-Pack/README.md

 1. For clouds, aurorae and shadows, go to [GPP Download]\Optional Mods\GPP_Clouds\ and select either High-res or Low-res.
 Drill down further until you get to a second GPP_Clouds\ folder.
 Copy this folder to [KSP]\GameData\GPP\.

-2. To enable the visual effects, the third-party mod [EVE (Environmental Visual Enhancements)](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases) must be downloaded and installed.
+2. To enable the visual effects, the third-party mod [EVE (Environmental Visual Enhancements)](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases/tag/EVE-1.2.2-1) must be downloaded and installed.
 You require only the small file, not the large one with “Configs” in its name (GPP comes with its own configs).

 ## Scatterer

 1. GPP is configured to provide atmospheric scattering effects using the third-party mod Scatterer.
-To enable these effects, download and install [Scatterer](https://spacedock.info/mod/141/scatterer).
+To enable these effects, download and install [Scatterer](https://spacedock.info/mod/141/scatterer/download/0.0324).

 2. If you want to change the sunflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Sunflares\ [Star]\.

+## Optional High(er) Performance Visuals

+If your computer can't handle the performance hit of scatterer, GPP is fully set up to work without it, using EVE to simulate the atmosphere effect.
+In addition to this, there are a few other mods that can give you nice looking oceans and sun flares all without Scatterer, and with great performance.
+With these 4 mods, you can make your game look as good as if you had Scatterer installed.

+1. [Better Looking Oceans](https://github.com/Galileo88/Better-Looking-Oceans/releases) provides a good, high performance alternate to Scatterer's ocean shader.

+2. [Flare Replacer](https://forum.kerbalspaceprogram.com/index.php?/topic/171820-ksp-131-flare-replacer-v102-09-mar-2018/) replaces the stock sun flare a higher quality sun flare.

+3. [KS3P](https://spacedock.info/mod/1618/KS3P) can provide some post processing effects that look great.

+4. [Minimum Ambient Lighting](https://spacedock.info/mod/448/Minimum%20Ambient%20Lighting) can make the dark side of the planets as dark or as light as you would like with the ease of a slider in game.

 ## GPP Secondary